TomRolander/LEGO_DNA_Sequencer/README.md

 ## Python Remote LCD

-In a classroom setting for demonstrating the LEGO DNA Sequencer this Python code will emulate the LCD on a large screen.
+In a classroom setting for demonstrations with the LEGO DNA Sequencer this Python code will emulate the Arduino LCD on a large screen.

 ![Remote LCD](Images/RemoteLCD.jpg)